roblaing/swipl-webapp-howto/README.md

 ## Unit 4

-> If you cannot explain something in simple terms, you don't understand it yourself. ― [Richard Feynman](https://twitter.com/ProfFeynman)
+> Everything is easy when you don't know what you're talking about. &mdash; Quote I heard somewhere but can't remember where.

 Work in progress...